 Thoroughly inspect inside and outside the pool for leaks.
 If a leak is detected, contact the manufacturer of your pool for advice on repairing it.

 Use That Winterizing Kit

-Open up that winterizing kit, carefully following instructions.
+Open up that winterizing kit and carefully follow the instructions.
 Shut off the pump (motor) before cleaning the filter.
-Turn the filter's handle to "backwash" and pour the filter or winterizing cleaner from your kit into the skimmer.
+Turn the filter's handle to backwash and pour the filter or winterizing cleaner from your kit into the skimmer.
 Depending on your closing kit, the next solution you might pour into the skimmer is an oxidizing agent.
 Allow both the cleaner and oxidizing agent to circulate for a couple hours or the time suggested on the kit's instructions.